 Bath oil baths

-You may try about 5 drops of tea tree oil and 10 drops of olive or coconut oil in your bath.
+For general maintenance, you may try essential & natural oil.
+Add about 5 drops of tea tree oil and 10 drops of olive or coconut oil in your bath.
 It will give your skin a silky oily feel.
 Tea tree oil is a very effective and natural antiseptic, but you will need to ensure you dilute it accordingly, else it may aggravate your skin.

 We hope the above bath treatment remedies from the National eczema association will help you find more relief from the itching.
 Have you tried any of them before?
 Share your experience in the comments below.